-It’s a common question asked by nap lovers.
-Eye doctors say it’s not a great idea to sleep while wearing contacts.
+Eye doctors say it’s not a great idea to sleep with your contacts in.
 Even napping with contact lenses in your eyes can lead to irritation or damage.
-When you sleep with your contacts in, your corneas can’t get the oxygen they need to fight off germs.
-That can lead to infections and other serious eye health conditions we’ve outlined for you below.
-Although those last minutes leading up to your much-needed nap feel like you’re dragging lead shoes, it’s important to grab your case and remove your contacts before your head hits the pillow.
+When you wear your contacts to bed, your corneas can’t get the oxygen they need and germs can thrive.
+That can lead to infections and other serious eye conditions we’ve outlined for you below.
+Although you might be tempted to forgo taking them out when you’re at your sleepiest, it’s important to grab your case and remove your contacts before your head hits the pillow.

 How can sleeping in contacts hurt your eyes?